Print this topic

 Feelings of loneliness and social isolation are often triggered by factors including:

-Some carers that spend a lot of time supporting their partner or whānau member at home may feel socially isolated.
-If this is the case, you may be eligible for support so you can have some time out to connect with others and do things you enjoy.
+Some carers who spend a lot of time supporting their partner or whānau member at home may feel socially isolated.
+If so, you may be eligible for support so you can have some time out to connect with others and do things you enjoy.
 Contact your general practice team to discuss some support.

 Self-care for loneliness and social isolation

-If you're lonely, there are ways to help you connect with others.
-Some good tips to keep engaged include:
+If you are lonely, there are ways to help you connect with others.
+Some tips to keep engaged include:

 Connect with whānau or friends

 Your whānau and friends could really appreciate receiving an invitation to visit.
-Or you could keep in touch by telephone.
+Or you could keep in touch by phone.

 Volunteer

 Consider sharing your skills and time with people in your community.
 There may be a lonely person in your community who would love a regular visit or phone call.
-Alternatively, you could consider volunteering your time and skills to organisations such as Age Concern, Volunteering Canterbury, local schools or kindergartens.
+You could also consider volunteering your time and skills to organisations.
+For example, Age Concern, Volunteering Canterbury, local schools or kindergartens.

 Use a computer to get online